Nimett/BEV_Scripts/README.md

     --parent_output_dir <path/to/parent_output_directory> \
     --bag_file_name <name/of/the/bag/file>
 ```
+Note: Provide the bag file name without the .bag extension for the --bag_file_name argument.

 ### 4. Generate Prompt-based Semantic Segmentation using Grounded-SAM for All Images in a Folder
 Clone the [Grounded-Segment-Anything](https://github.com/Nimett/Grounded-Segment-Anything) repository: